Girls Versus Suits: Reception

 Donna Bowman of The A.V.
 Club rated the episode with a grade A, describing the 100th episode as one of the best the show has ever produced.
 She describes the episode as appealing to fans in a way that doesn't exclude other viewers, noting the quality of the writing and editing, the voiceover being used to great effect, and advancing the storyline for all the characters.

 Brian Zoromski of IGN gave the episode 9.8 out of 10, and called the milestone episode "a giant thank you to the fans" with plot advancement on the Mother topped by a lavish musical production.
 "If anyone ever doubted whether the writers could believably pull off this meandering, long-winded story of how a father met his kids' future mother without dropping the pieces, this episode shows that the How I Met team has a strong grasp of how everything fits together."

 Cindy McLennan of Television Without Pity rated the episode with a grade A.

 Nickolas Clague of The New York Times gave the episode 9.2 out of 10.

+Actor Neil Patrick Harris has stated that this is his favorite episode of How I Met Your Mother.